cabal-club/cable/readme.md

 1. The **original requester**, who allocated the new request, and has a set of *outbound peers* they have sent the request to.

-2. An **intermediary peer**.
-This is any client who received the request from one or more peers and has also forwarded it to others.
+2. An **intermediary peer**, who is any client who received the request from one or more peers and has also forwarded it to others.
 An intermediary peer has both a set of *inbound peers* for a request as well as a set of *outbound peers*.

-3. A **terminal peer**.
-This is a client who received the request from one or more peers and has NOT forwarded it to any others.
+3. A **terminal peer**, who is a client who received the request from one or more peers and has NOT forwarded it to any others.
 A terminal peer has only a set of *inbound peers*.